-Learn how to install the nextAuth Server (NAS) and integrate it into your applications.
+Learn how to install the nextAuth Server (NS) and integrate it into your applications.

 The full server-side nextAuth solution is distributed as Docker images:

-nextauth: the central image, which runs the NAS.
+nextauth: the central image, which runs the NS.

 nextauth-mgmt: optional support image, offering a web dashboard for managing the server and a SAML Identity Provider